zdanek/maverick/manifests/puppet-modules/apache/README.md

 ##### `root_directory_options`

 Array of the desired options for the / directory in httpd.conf.

-Defaults to 'FollowSymLinks'.
+Defaults: 'FollowSymLinks'.

 ##### `root_directory_secured`

 Sets the default access policy for the / directory in httpd.conf.
 A value of `false` allows access to all resources that are missing a more specific access policy.
 A value of `true` denies access to all resources by default.
 If `true`, more specific rules must be used to allow access to these resources (for example, in a directory block using the [`directories`](#parameter-directories-for-apachevhost) parameter).

 Boolean.

 Default: `false`.

 ##### `vhost_dir`